Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 https://www.caseyliss.com/2016/12/16/rxswift-primer-part-2

-...or, you might learn what `debug()` does by adding it to some of the RxSwift code you've already worked with in these last 2 classes.
+...and/or learn what `debug()` does by adding it to some of the RxSwift code you've already worked with in these last 2 classes.

 __*Challenges 2:*__ For `RxSwift.Resources.total` &mdash; `RxSwift.Resources.total` is not enabled by default, and should generally not be enabled in Release builds.